What's in this Isle of Man currency guide?

 Sending money to Isle of Man

-When searching around for information on how to get a good exchange rate when sending money to Isle of Man you need to start with finding out the latest British Pound Sterling foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to Isle of Man you need to start with finding out the latest Pound Sterling foreign-transfer exchange rate.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).

 Get a better deal for foreign transfers to Isle of Man

 When sending money to Isle of Man it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :

 - Open an account with a BER reviewed FX provider (id docs may be required)